 Waiver Process Overview For Registrars

-Club Registrars or Club Presidents must apply for a player-specific waiver if a player on one of their organization's teams is in one or more of the following situations:
+Club Registrars or Club Presidents must apply for a player-specific waiver if a player on one of their organization's teams needs a waiver because of one of the situaitons listed below.

 • Does not reside, have a parent/guardian reside, or go to or has gone to school in the submitting town